-A pinched or compressed nerve is one of the main reasons you experience back, neck, wrist or leg pain.
+A compressed or pinched nerve is one of the main reasons you experience back, neck, wrist or leg pain.
 The delicate nerve fibers get trapped, pinched, squeezed, or injured by a variety of external or internal situations and the neurotransmitters that signal “pain” to the brain go off.

-Causes of a pinched nerve can vary from an injury to poor posture to degenerative disorders to obesity.
-Additionally, the pinched nerve can be a result of a combination of factors.
+Causes of a compressed nerve can vary from an injury to poor posture to degenerative disorders to obesity.
+Additionally, the compressed nerve can be a result of a combination of factors.

 The pressure on the nerve by surrounding bones, cartilage, muscles, or tendons needs to be relieved sooner than later, or that pain will continue to slow you down – not to mention the nerve can endure permanent damage if not tended to.

-The following is a small selection of common symptoms of a pinched nerve:
+The following is a small selection of common symptoms of a compressed nerve:

 - Radiating pain that stems from one specific location